 However, he admits that Bradwardine never states or mentions this principle, and that with it, Bradwardine’s solution collapses.

-Bradwardine's solution to the insolubles is stated in his second thesis, (T2): “Every proposition which signifies that it itself is not true, or is false, also signifies that it is true and is false.”
+Bradwardine’s solution to the insolubles is stated in his second thesis, (T2): “Every proposition which signifies that it itself is not true, or is false, also signifies that it is true and is false”.
 The proof has four stages:

 - suppose first that a signifies that a is not true, and nothing else.
 If a is not true, then by (D1) it does not signify only as is the case, so it is not the case that a is not true (since we are supposing that is all it signifies), that is, a is true.
 So if a is not true, it is true.
 But a signifies that a is not true, so by (P2) a signifies that it is true.
+Thus a does not and cannot signify only that a is not true.

-- suppose next that a signifies that a is not true and also that b is c.
+- So suppose that a signifies that a is not true and also that b is c.
 If a is not true, then by (D1) it does not signify only as is the case, so it is not the case that a is not true and b is c, that is, either a is true or b is not c, by (P4), a statement of the De Morgan Laws.
 So again by (P2), a signifies either that a is true or b is not c.
-But a signifies that b is c, so by (P5), Disjunctive Syllogism, a signifies that a is true.
+But a signifies that b is c, so by (P5), Disjunctive Syllogism, and (P2) again, a signifies that a is true.

 - suppose that a signifies that a is false.
 Then by (P1), Bivalence, and (P2), a signifies that a is not true, so by (1) and (2) above, a signifies that a is true.